You are here

 The application forms package associated with most NIH funding opportunities includes two optional budget forms—(1) R&R Budget Form; and, (2) PHS 398 Modular Budget Form.
 NIH applications will include either the R&R Budget Form or the PHS 398 Modular Budget Form, but not both.
 To determine whether to use a detailed versus modular budget for your NIH application, see the flowchart below.

-NIH uses a modular budget format (applicants request funds in lump sums of $25,000 intervals) for some applications, rather than requiring a full detailed budget.
+NIH uses a modular budget format to request up to a total of $250,000 of direct costs per year (in modules of $25,000, excluding consortium F&A costs) for some applications, rather than requiring a full detailed budget.
 The modular budget format is not accepted for SBIR and STTR grant applications.
-SBIR and STTR applicants must complete and submit budget requests using the SF424 Research and Related (R&R) Budget component.
-Applications from foreign (non-U.S.) institutions must include only detailed (non-modular) budgets (see NIH Guide Notice NOT-OD-06-096).
+SBIR and STTR applicants must complete and submit budget requests using the SF424 Research and Related (R&R) Budget Form.
+Applications from foreign (non-U.S.) institutions must include only detailed (non-modular) budgets.
+See the NIH Modular Research Grant Applications page and the NIH Grants Policy Statement for more information.

 Creating a modular budget: